 The Mountain Hardwear Boundary Ridge Bibs are pretty alright, too.
 They check a lot of the boxes when it comes to offering a rugged, GORE-TEX shell bib-pant, at least one set of bibs an absolute must in your backcountry pants quiver.

-Mountain Hardwear Boundary Ridge Bibs Review
+Mountain Hardwear Boundary Ridge Bibs Pockets

 These bibs may very well be the pants to rule them all, what with the built in Recco reflector (didn’t need that this time!), easy-adjust strap/suspenders, and a fabric finish that doesn’t sound like a garbage bag caught in a chainlink fence between your thighs; No swish or crinkle?
 Awesome.